b3iA/ebook.js/README.txt

 Performance
 -----------
 Pretty good.
-On my hardware (i7, 4 cores @ 1.60GHz), the current corpus (5645 pages when
+On my hardware (i7, 4 cores @ 1.60GHz), the current test-corpus (6502 pages when
-typeset af PDF) can be retrieved from cache, filterred, typeset and emitted to finished epub, latex and html in 36 seconds.
-A 2-pass build of pdf files takes an additional 1 minute and 15 seconds using XeTeX, resulting in a total of 40.7Mb of output data in 56 files.
+typeset af PDF) can be retrieved from cache, filterred, typeset and emitted to finished epub, latex and html in 59 seconds.
+A 2-pass build of pdf files takes an additional 1 minute and 30 seconds using XeTeX, resulting in a total of 52.5Mb of output data in 64 files.

 In short, unless you require sustained throughput of more than three average length books per minute, pretty much any reasonably modern computer will run this just fine.